 a) Understand that Camp America and its staff undertake at all times to treat applicants and enquirers with courtesy and respect.
 In return for this we require our applicants to always be courteous and polite to our staff and associates.
 You therefore agree that hostile or aggressive behaviour by applicants will result in immediate cancellation from the programme and the forfeiting of all payments.

-c) Consent to your image and any comments, photos and videos uploaded to the Camp America website to be used for marketing purposes.
+c) Consent to your image and any comments, photos and videos uploaded to the Camp America website or taken at Camp America events or on camp to be used for marketing purposes.